Skip to content

 Can I have a tour for my class?

-We have some curriculum-linked tours and workshops available for primary & post-primary schools, please visit the Engage And Learn | Natural History pages of our website for more information about what classes can do, and then please contact bookings@museum.ie.
-Please be aware that these do tend to book-up very quickly.
+Curriculum-linked tours and workshops for primary & post-primary schools are currently booked out.
+Please visit the Engage And Learn | Natural History pages for more information on classroom resources and activities.
 You can also tour the building virtually on our website.

 What is there for families to do?

 Individuals and family groups no longer require tickets to visit, as entry is allocated on a first-come, first-served basis.
-If a family member has special requirements which means queuing is difficult, please contact the Bookings Office please contact bookings@museum.ie for further information or if at the weekend please let NMI staff on site know.
+If a family member has special requirements which means queuing is difficult, please contact the Bookings Office at bookings@museum.ie for further information or if at the weekend please let NMI staff on site know.

 We have activity sheets for younger visitors to enjoy, including a seasonal trail and ‘My Favourite Animal’.
 You can pick up a copy at our reception area.
 Don’t Forget Your Pencil!
 You can find out more about events for families by checking out the event listings on the Events Section.